fponci/ligia-motta-788fb/content/pages/thank-you.md

 title: Thank You
 sections:
   - type: hero_section
-    title: Thank You!
+    title: Obrigada!
     subtitle: >-
       Thank you for contacting me.
 I will get back in touch with you soon.
 Have a great day!
     actions:
       - label: Back to homepage
         url: /